Best Business Lines of Credit in April 2025

 Privacy Secured | Advertising Disclosures

-A business line of credit is a flexible form of small business financing that works similarly to a credit card.
+A business line of credit is a flexible form of small business financing.
 You can borrow against it up to a preset limit and only pay interest on the amount that you’ve borrowed.
-Once you pay down your balance, you can borrow against it again.
+Some lines of credit work similarly to a credit card, where you pay based on your total balance, while others have terms for each draw.

-American Express Business Line of Credit: Best for quick approvals
+American Express Business Line of Credit: Best for large purchases

 $2,000 to $250,000